Skip to content

 The Consular Accountability Project will utilize the experience and skills of our team members to educate the public about the consular process, inform visa applicants and their representatives about best practices at each stage, and in providing assistance in individual cases where possible.

-Visa applicants, their families, employers and attorneys can request CAP's assistance on their case by filling out an intake form.
-If CAP is able to provide you with advise or legal representation, our team will will follow-up with you with information about your options.
+Visa applicants, their families, employers and attorneys can request CAP's assistance in their case by filling out an intake form.
+If CAP is able to provide you with advise or legal representation, our team will follow-up with you with information about your options.